Double jump phase transition in a soliton cellular automaton: Constructing the time-invariant Young Diagram

 \subsection{Motzkin paths}

 We begin with a bijection between box-ball states and a class of lattice paths we call \emph{$h$-restricted Motzkin}, a minor variant of the bijection with Dyck paths in \cite{torii1996combinatorial}.
-Recall that a \emph{Motzkin path of length $\ell$} is a lattice path from $(0,0)$ to $(\ell,0)$ which never crosses below the $x$-axis and uses only $(1,1)$, $(1,-1)$, and $(1,0)$ steps (which we refer to as `upstrokes,' `downstrokes,' and `$h$-strokes,' respectively).
-We call an infinite lattice path \emph{Motzkin} if it is obtained by appending infinitely many $h$-strokes to a Motzkin path of finite length.
-Finally, we say that a Motzkin path \emph{$h$-restricted} if its $h$-strokes occur only on the $x$-axis.
+A function $f:\R^{+}\rightarrow \R$ is a \textit{lattice path} if $f$ is the linear interpolation of some function $\gamma:\N_{0}\rightarrow \Z$.
+A lattice path $f$ is called \textit{Motzkin} if it is nonnegative, compactly supported, and consists only of $(1,1)$, $(1,-1)$, and $(1,0)$ steps (which we refer to as `upstrokes,' `downstrokes,' and `$h$-strokes,' respectively).
+We say that a Motzkin path is \emph{$h$-restricted} if its $h$-strokes occur only on the $x$-axis.
+Finally, if $\Gamma$ is a Motzkin path, we write $\Gamma_{k}$ for $\Gamma(k)$, $k\geq 0$.